evilsocket/shellz/README.md

     shellz -run uptime -to "{{.Identity.Username}}_{{.Name}}.txt"

+Start a ssh reverse tunnel:

+    shellz -tunnel -on some-tunnel

 For a list of all available flags and some usage examples just type `shellz` without arguments.

 ## License